precimed/mixer/README.md

        --bfile LDSR/1000G_EUR_Phase3_plink/1000G.EUR.QC.<chr_label> \
        --out LDSR/1000G_EUR_Phase3_plink/1000G.EUR.QC.<chr_label>.p01_SNPwind50k
     ```
+    This step takes about 1 hour (here and below all times are measured on a server with 24 physical cores).
   * Run ``bgmg-cli`` to convert plink output into a binary format.
 The following command must be run once for each chromosome.
     Note that ``--bim`` argument must be the same, i.e. point to ``1000G.EUR.QC.@.bim`` regardless of the actual chromosome that you use in ``--plink-ld`` and ``--out``.
     ```